 |Next Internship Session||Application Period|

-|June to October, 2014||January to March, 2014|
+|June to October, 2014||February 7-23, 2014|

 Projects assigned to interns differ from year-to-year depending on the departments’ work program.
-Research covers a broad spectrum of economic issues, as evidenced by the following topics addressed in 2011:
+Research covers a broad spectrum of economic issues, as evidenced by the following topics addressed in 2013:

-The selected candidate will work in one of the units of the Legal Department under the supervision of a senior member of the unit.
+The selected candidate will work in one of the units of the Legal Department under the supervision and guidance of a senior member of the unit.
 Projects assigned (which differ from year to year) will be determined at a time closer to the start of the internship to ensure that they are directly aligned with the department's work program and, to the extent possible, with the interests of the intern.
-Research covers a broad spectrum of legal issues, as the examples below from previous years illustrate:
+Research covers a broad spectrum of legal issues as the examples below from previous years illustrate: